sihensel/docs/arch-install.md

 dhcpd
 ```

-Afterwards, you should be connected to the internet, check this with a `ping`.
+Afterwards, you should be connected to the internet, check this with a `ping`. <br>
 If you still have no connection, check the resolve configuration.

 ```sh